Last Updated on June 13, 2023 by Matt Musico

-Ever since he signed with the Los Angeles Angels, we’ve been clamoring for a fully healthy season from Shohei Ohtani on both the mound and at the plate.
-Well, we got it in 2021, and the returns were glorious, ultimately resulting in him running away with American League MVP honors.
-It continued into 2022, as well.
-What really gets me, though, is that as I watch Shohei Ohtani home runs, I keep having to remember the dude is also a pitcher.
+Ever since he signed with the Los Angeles Angels, we waited patiently for a fully healthy season from Shohei Ohtani on both the mound and at the plate.
+We got it in 2021, and the returns were glorious, ultimately resulting in him running away with American League MVP honors.
+It only got more impressive since then (as if that’s possible).
+What gets me, though, is that as I watch Shohei Ohtani home runs, I keep reminding myself the dude is also a pitcher.

 When he pummels baseballs into the upper tank, my mind is blown with the talent he possesses.
 Considering all the things he can do at a high level, it’s no shock that he’s the most talented player in baseball today, and maybe even within the past few generations.